tefabega/Libros-APP/README.md

-# Notes App NodeMongo
+# Libros App NodeMongo

-This is a basic Web application to manage simple Notes on the web using Javascript Technologies like Nodejs, Mongodb, and other related technologies.
+This is a basic Web application to manage simple Books on the web using Javascript Technologies like Nodejs, Mongodb, and other related technologies.
 Tecnically this is a Multi-Page Application using Handlebars as template engine.

 This app can do:

-- CRUD Operations: create/read/update/delete Notes
+- CRUD Operations: create/read/update/delete Books
-- Allows a user to do login and save his personal notes
+- Allows a user to do login and save his personal books

 ![](docs/screenshot.png)